k-oconnor/Ebay---SPA---Auction-Theory/README.md

-# Ebay---SPA---Auction-Theory
+# An Empirical Analysis of Electronic Auction Data: Estimating marginal effects and recovering the cumulative joint distribution function of valuations.

-This project demonstrates how to recover the joint distribution of valuations for a set of online auctions
+This project demonstrates how to recover the joint CDF/PDF of valuations for a set of online auctions